humhub-contrib/popover-vcard/README.md

 ## Description

 This module shows an overlay with further information on stream links to spaces or user profiles.
+To see the popover you just need to hover over a space or a user in posts or right-menu (latest activity | Space members)

 ### Features